Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 For example, If you usually top your pizza with cheese, consider a vegan version!

 There are so many dairy free recipes on the internet!
-We enjoyed this cashew based Mozzarella Aquafaba “Cheese” by Avocados and Ales.
+My husband and I have enjoyed this cashew based Mozzarella Aquafaba “Cheese” by Avocados and Ales.

 FYI: I skipped the carrageenan, used lemon juice instead of lactic acid, and vegan margarine instead of coconut oil, and it was still so tasty!
 Even my cheese loving hubby approved!